mbernste/mbernste.github.io/_posts/2023-05-29-matrix_spaces.md

 <span style="color:#0060C6">**Theorem 1 (row rank equals column rank):** Given a matrix $\boldsymbol{A} \in \mathbb{R}^{m \times n}$, its row rank equals its column rank.</span>

+Note, that because the row rank equals the column rank of a matrix, a matrix of shape $m \times n$ can _at most_ have a rank that is the minimum of $m$ and $n$.
+For example, a matrix with 3 rows and 5 columns can _at most_ be of rank 3 (but it might be less!).

+**Nullity: the intrinsic dimensionality of the null space**

 The spaces induced by invertible matrices